-Feedback has been gathered from educational settings from surveys, this is in addition to incidental feedback.
+Feedback has been gathered from educational settings from surveys in 2019 and again in 2021, in addition to incidental feedback.
 This feedback has provided information about what is going well and what needs to improve.

 What is going well?

 - Settings find the Graduated Response guidance clear, concise, and informative. - Settings feel supported and held to account by Worcestershire Children First (WCF) services and guidance. - Liaison from partners with SENCOs through networks and regular communication is effective. - Settings experience opportunities to collaborate, share good practice and shape provision for SEND. - Communication with the SEND casework team has improved and there is increased support for placements.